-Rose-Ivey had just two tackles in non-conference play, with both tackles coming against UCLA, including a two-yard tackle for loss.
+Rose-Ivey had his only two tackles in non-conference play against UCLA, including a two-yard tackle for loss.
 He made his first career start against Illinois and led the team with 11 tackles, including a tackle for loss.
-He made two tackles over the next two games, before settling into the MIKE linebacker spot.

-Injuries limited Rose-Ivey to just six games as a junior, but he made a big impact when he was on the field, averaging nearly three tackles for loss per game.
-Rose-Ivey first played a key role as a sophomore, when he had a team-high 95 tackles, two sacks, an interception and a pair of fumble recoveries.
-Rose-Ivey played in the Under Armour All-America Bowl in Florida and was one of the defensive standouts in the game.
-Rose-Ivey was the first player to commit to NU’s 2012 class, making his intentions known before his junior season, and he did not take any other visits.
-He did have dozens of offers, including Iowa, Ohio State, Missouri, USC, Kansas and Indiana to name a few.
-Rose-Ivey was ranked among the top five players in the state of Missouri by both Rivals.com and 247 Sports, while 247 Sports and ESPNU listed him among the top 150 overall prospects in the country.
-Rose-Ivey was listed among the top 15 inside linebackers in the country by Rivals, Scout and 247 Sports.
-Rose-Ivey was also on the preseason watch list for the high school version of the Butkus Award.
+Injuries limited Rose-Ivey to just six games as a junior, but he averaged nearly three tackles for loss per game.
+Rose-Ivey had a team-high 95 tackles, two sacks, an interception and a pair of fumble recoveries as a sophomore.
+He played in the Under Armour All-America Bowl in Florida and was one of the defensive standouts in the game.
+Rose-Ivey only visited Nebraska, but had dozens of offers, including Iowa, Ohio State, Missouri, USC, Kansas and Indiana to name a few.
+Rose-Ivey was ranked among the top five players in the state of Missouri by both Rivals and 247 Sports, while 247 Sports and ESPNU listed him among the top 150 overall prospects in the country.

-Personal Rose-Ivey was born on Aug.
-30, 1993, and he is the son of Michael Rose Sr. and Melishe Ivey.
-He is majoring in journalism and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
-Rose-Ivey was also a member of the 2013 Brook Berringer Citizenship Team and received a Nebraska Student-Athlete HERO Leadership Award for his efforts in the community.
-Rose-Ivey has volunteered his time with Uplifting Athletes, NFL Fuel Up to Play 60, School is Cool Week, numerous hospital, school and community rec center outreach events and is active in the Fellowship of Christian Athletes.
+Personal The son of Michael Rose Sr. and Melishe Ivey, Michael Jr. was born on Aug.
+30, 1993.
+He is majoring in sociology and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
+He was an academic All-Big Ten honoree in 2013.
+Rose-Ivey was also a member of the 2013 Brook Berringer Citizenship Team and received a Nebraska Student-Athlete HERO Leadership Award.
+Rose-Ivey has volunteered his time with Uplifting Athletes and local hospital visits.

 Rose-Ivey's Career Stats